 Aquatic Ecology Lab

-Our lab is based in the Graham Kerr building within the awesome Institute of Biodiversity, Animal Health and Comparative Medicine.
+Our lab is based within the School of Biodiversity, One Health and Veterinary Medicine, Glasgow University.
 Here we carry out biodiversity experiments with phytoplankton microcosms in incubators using our microalgae collection.
 We also test for effects of stressors such as light and microplastics on ecosystem services provided by marine bivalves.
 In collaboration with the Llewellyn lab and the University of Helsinki we develop an eDNA based tool for the detection of aquaculture pathogens.
 We also collaborate with the department of Polyomics in Glasgow University for microalgae metabolomics and genomics.

 Field sites and experimental mesocosms